mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 I sent them all the details and asked some questions, but they didn't reply for a few days.
 Eventually, after a big day of getting left on read by the government, I got a response

 ASD were really nice to me about it and happy that I'd helped.
 I gave them the IP addresses I used when I was finding the boarding pass so they could figure out who was me in their logs.
 I dunno if they even used them, but oh well, helping?
 They encouraged me to report this kind of thing to them if it happened again, but I'm not really in the business of uhhhhhhhh whatever this is.

+At this point in the story I had not yet spoken to a lawyer, and so did not know whether the actions I was confessing to were illegal.
+This is widely regarded as a bad move, and I do not recommend anyone else rely on "but I'm being so helpful and earnest!" as a legal defence.

 I asked them if they could give me permission to write this blog post, or who to ask, and they gave me two government email addresses, neither of which replied to my emails.